RoyLai-InfoCorp/fin535/lesson-0/2-install-ubuntu-wsl.md

                               Data Execution Prevention Available: Yes
       ```

    b.
-If **Virtualization Enabled in Firware: No**, then enable virtualization in your BIOS:
+If **Virtualization Enabled in Firmware: No**, then enable virtualization in your BIOS:

       1. Boot into BIOS for your motherboard.
       2. Look for the settings to enable virtualization.
 It is usually called VT-x, AMD-V, SVM, Intel VT-d or AMD IOMMU.